 Annual Notice of Changes (ANOC)

-- A summary of your 2014 copays and coinsurance, to help you compare your current and past benefits.
+- A summary of your 2015 co-pays and co-insurance, to help you compare your current and past benefits.

 - Updates to premiums, deductibles, and changes to the drug list.